 And in July the Leavenworth Summer Theater opens two outdoor and one indoor summer productions.
-Watching the sun set against the jagged mountain peaks as theater performers entertain is truly a Leavenworth experience that can't be beat.
+Watching the sun set against the jagged mountain peaks as theater performers entertain is truly an experience that can't be beat.

 Spring brings new flowers, beginnings and a fresh harvest to this lovely area.
 While hiking, rafting and fishing are the main reasons guests visit the region, events are always a part of the culture of Leavenworth and they are sure to entertain your sense of spirit.
 Leavenworth’s many rivers, creeks and lakes are home to kokanee, sockeye salmon, bass, yellow perch and several species of trout.
 Bring your fly rod to take advantage of some of the state’s best spring fly fishing.

 Here are just a few wild creatures to spot during your travels.
 Marine LifeHop aboard a ferry bound for the San Juan Islands, where you can spot pelagic birds...
 Read More